brightway-lca/brightway2-regional/docs/formats.rst

         [maybe_uncertainty, location_id],
     ]

-.. warning:: Industry sector-specific loadings are not yet supported in bw2regional.
+.. warning:: Industry sector-specific loadings and emission-specific loadings are not yet supported in bw2regional.

 Intersections
 =============